Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Introduction

+Some remarks on the relationship with other relevant literature are now in order.
 We would like to point out that our gluing analysis in the present paper and in \cite{oh-zhu} can be applied to many other contexts where similar thick-thin decomposition occurs (including $l=0$ case) during the adiabatic degeneration arises.
-One of the very first instances where importance of this kind of gluing analysis was mentioned is the papers \cite{fukaya}, \cite {oh:newton}.
+One of the very first instances where importance of this kind of gluing analysis was mentioned is the papers \cite {fukaya:homotopy}, \cite{oh:newton}.
 An analogous analysis was also carried out by Fukaya and the senior author in \cite{FO} when there is no non-constant bubbles around.